 Once we know the total amount of claims, we will be able to tell people what percentage of their claim will be paid.
 This is because the fund has to be shared out proportionately across all customers who are entitled to redress.
 If you have an outstanding loan, we may reduce your balance instead of making a payment.

 As each Payday loan provider that I have taken out loans with in the past contacts me.
-I will update my website and share with you.
+I will update my website and share it with you.
 In the eventuality that there are others.
 I will keep my main Payday loan page updated as much as possible.